arctrong/md2html/bin/new_project/readme.txt

 - The picture in this page is added just for demonstration.
 If it's removed then the image file must probably be deleted from the folder `doc/pict`.

-- If required create your own `doc/favicon.png` image and replace the existing one.
+- If required, create your own `doc/favicon.png` image and replace the existing one.

-- If required add custom styles to the file `doc/custom.css`.
+- If required, add custom styles to the file `doc/custom.css`.
 It's not recommended to modify the content of the directory `doc/layout`.
-If improvements are done in the `md2html` program then the directory `doc/layout` may be entirely copied from there with replacement while the custom stiles will remain in the file `doc/custom.css`.
+If improvements are done in the `md2html` program then the directory `doc/layout` may be entirely copied from there with replacement while the custom styles will stay untouched.

 - Write your own pages using the existing sample pages as examples.

 - Look into the file `md2html_args.json`.
 Particularly "Useful links" section items may be redefined there.

+- Consider using alternative themes.
+Have a look in at the variable `"theme": "light_default"` in the `md2html_args.json` file.
+The themes are stored in the `doc/themes` directory.
+    Alternative themes may be created from scratch (using the existing ones as examples) or taken from the `md2html` program installation directory.
+    For example:

+    - copy the files `dark_default_content.css` and `dark_default_layout.css` to the
+        `doc/themes` directory;
+    - assign the value `dark_default` to the variable `theme` in the file `md2html_args.json`;
+    - fulfill forcible full documentation regeneration;
+    - the dark theme will be applied.

 Consult the [instructions](https://arctrong.github.io/md2html/readme.html) if any questions.